-The Horner House is one of the last remaining significant historic buildings in the Ocean Park neighbourhood.
-It has been listed on the Surrey Heritage Register for over 10 years and is in excellent condition.
-The owners are committed to retaining the Horner House and maintaining its character-defining elements.
-With a rating of 83%, the Horner House is an excellent candidate for long-term conservation.
-Based on the above discussion it is recommended that Council:
+The Ocean Park Community Hall is one of the last remaining significant historic buildings in the Ocean Park neighbourhood.
+It is owned by an active Association that has cared for the building and lands for nearly 90 years.
+With a heritage rating of 82%, Ocean Park Community Hall is an excellent candidate for longer-term conservation.
+Based on the above discussion, it is recommended that Council:

-- authorize the City Clerk to bring forward for the required readings the HRA By-law for the Horner House, which is attached as Appendix I to this report; and - authorize the City Clerk to file the appropriate notice at the Land Title Office and with the Minister in accordance with Section 966 of the Local Government Act.
+• authorize the City Clerk to bring forward for the required readings the HRA By-law, which is attached as Appendix I to this report; and

+• Authorize the City Clerk to file the appropriate notice at the Land Title Office and with the Minister in accordance with Section 966 of the Local Government Act.

-Original signed by Jean Lamontagne General Manager Planning and Development
+Original signed by Jean Lamontagne General Manager, Planning and Development

-ES/kms/saw Attachments:

-Appendix I Heritage Revitalization Agreement (HRA) By-law

-Appendix II Location Map - John Horner House

-v:\wp-docs\admin & policy\11data\apr-june\04290846es.doc SAW 5/3/11 8:08 AM
+ES/kms/saw Attachments: Appendix I Heritage Revitalization Agreement (HRA) By-law Appendix II Location Map - Ocean Park Community Hall v:\wp-does\admin & policy\udata\apr-june\04121142es.doc SAW 5/4/n 8:45 AM